bikeshaving/crank/website/documents/guides/03-components.md

 So far, we’ve only seen and used *host elements*.
 By convention, all host elements use lowercase tags like `<a>` or `<div>`, and these elements are rendered as their HTML equivalents.

 However, eventually we’ll want to group these elements into reusable *components*.
-In Crank, components are defined with plain old JavaScript functions, including async and generator functions, which return or yield JSX elements.
+In Crank, all components are defined with plain old JavaScript functions which produce JSX elements.
 These functions can be referenced as element tags, and component elements are distinguished from host elements through the use of capitalized identifiers.
 The capitalized identifier is not just a convention but a way to tell JSX compilers to interpret the tag as an identifier rather than a literal string.

 The simplest kind of component is a *function component*.
 When rendered, the function is invoked with the props of the element as its first argument, and the return value of the function is rendered as the element’s children.